dronefly-garden/dronefly/docs/guide_for_participants.rst

 Each of the servers (a.k.a. guilds) you belong to are shown.
-In this case, we’ll focus on the iNaturalist Discord server, but there’s also Dronefly (related to bot development) where you can find many of the same participants.
+In this case, we’ll focus on the iNaturalist Discord server, but there’s also Dronefly (related to bot development) where you can find some of the same participants.

 Allows you to add other servers